35+ Bad Financial Decisions to Avoid

 Not Having A Budget Is A Bad Financial Decision

 Having a budget is very important.
-In contrast, not having a budget is an example of poor financial management.
+Make it part of your early financial goals in life to start budgeting today.
+Because not having a budget is an example of poor financial management.

 Budgeting doesn’t have to be complicated.
 Pencil and paper will suffice.
 A spreadsheet or free online software is okay too.